Drugun/Aggregate/README.md

 ## Known Issues and notes
 - Built-in datapacks don't get baked into saves, so keep it in mind when updating the mod or transferring saves.
 - The diagonal climbing option makes climbing more reliable, but it is slightly exploitable.
-- The datapack features overwrite biome changes made by other mods.
+- The datapack features may overwrite biome changes made by other mods.
 Better compatibility is being worked on.